 - September 1, 2022: Tribal Governments must submit Capital Program applications.

 Frequently Asked Questions

 1. What are the different components of the $10 billion SSBCI program?

 - $6 billion to States, Territories, and Washington, DC allocated on a formula basis.

-- $1.5 billion to Eligible Governments for business enterprises owned and controlled by socially and economically disadvantaged individuals (SEDI businesses).
+- $1.5 billion to Jurisdictions for business enterprises owned and controlled by socially and economically disadvantaged individuals (SEDI businesses).

-- $500 million to Eligible Governments for Very Small Businesses, defined as a business with fewer than 10 employees, including independent contractors and sole proprietors.
+- $500 million to Jurisdictions for Very Small Businesses, defined as a business with fewer than 10 employees, including independent contractors and sole proprietors.

-- $1 billion in additional incentive allocations to Eligible Governments that demonstrate robust support for SEDI businesses.
+- $1 billion in additional incentive allocations to Jurisdictions that demonstrate robust support for SEDI businesses.

 - $500 million to provide Technical Assistance to certain businesses applying for SSBCI or other government programs that support small businesses.